 Set up automatic emails to remind your customers it’s time to pay, or that they have an overdue payment.

-With Wave, you can send professional payment reminder emails to your customers that automatically get scheduled once you send an invoice.
+With Wave, you can send professional payment reminder emails to your customers that automatically get scheduled once you send an invoice with our online payments feature enabled.

 You can also set up automatic payments with your repeat customers.
 With Wave, you can add your customer’s credit card information, so they’ll get automatically charged and you get paid on time, every time!